odiak/progress-monitor/README.md

 # Execute with pipe
 your-program | progress-monitor

+# Open printed URL on your browser to see progress
 ```

 All you need to do is let your program to print JSON in one line on each step of process.